top of page

 Then, as time passed, the city became more evil until God decided to pass judgment on it and others on the plain.
 Mercifully, angels were sent to warn Lot of the impending doom.
 Genesis 19:1 informs us that Lot was sitting at the city gate when the angels arrived.
 The gate was where respected elders of the city came to discuss events, do business or make public announcements.
 Apparently, Lot had become someone of some significance in the city of Sodom.

 Lot takes the angels into his home but when the men of the city surround his house and told him to send them out so they can have sex with them (Genesis 19: 4-5), Lot makes another bad decision.
 This time he offered his own virgin daughters to the wicked men instead!
-What kind of man had Lot become?
+Why did Lot feel this was an acceptable thing to do?
 The angels, thankfully, kept this from happening by blinding the men at his door (Genesis 19:11).
+Even flawed people can receive God's mercy.

 Lot Lingered